 - Remove the pan from the oven and reduce heat to 325 degrees.

 - Add the cream cheese in a large bowl.
-Beat with a hand mixer on medium until creamy.
+Beat with a hand mixer on medium until smooth.
+Scrape down the bowl.

 - Add in the sugar and vanilla extract and beat until combined.